Updated WWE Money in the Bank Lineup | 411MANIA

 * Smackdown Women’s Championship Match: Ronda Rousey vs. Natalya

-* Women’s Money in the Bank Ladder Match: Drew McIntyre vs. Seven More TBD
+* Men’s Money in the Bank Ladder Match: Seth Rollins vs. Seven More TBD

-* Men’s Money in the Bank Ladder Match: Lacey Evans vs. Seven More TBD
+* Women’s Money in the Bank Ladder Match: Lacey Evans vs. Alexa Bliss vs. Liv Morgan vs. Five More TBD